bisgardo/dupe-nukem/README.md

 ## Status

-This project is at such an early stage that nothing has been implemented yet.
+This project is at a very early stage:
+Only the `scan` command (of regular directories) has been implemented.

-The commands listed below make up an approximate subset of the envisoned interface to give a rough idea of what should be done.
+The commands listed below make up an approximate subset of the envisioned interface to give a rough idea of what should be done.

 ## Install